 There are about 10 kilometres of hiking trails within Minnekhada Regional Park.
-Dogs are allowed on the trails, although they do have to be on a leash.
+Dogs are allowed on the trails, though only on-leash.
 The trails are also popular for nature lovers and bird-watching.

 Many of the trails are flat with hard-packed gravel surfaces.
-However, some trails do have some elevation gain and obstacles such as protruding roots and rocks.
-Many of the trails are not suitable for those with mobility issues, but others are.
+However, some trails do have elevation gain and obstacles such as protruding roots and rocks.
 In total, the more advanced trails have over 650 feet of total elevation gain.

 The four main easier trails within the park are the Lodge Trail, Meadow Trail, Log Walk and the Quarry Trail.
 Of these, Quarry Trail is the longest.
-More strenuous trails in the park include ones going up the hill to Low Knoll and High Knoll (like Fern Trail and High Knoll Trail, plus Quarry Trail to a degree).
+More strenuous trails in the park include ones going up the hill to Low Knoll and High Knoll (like Fern Trail and High Knoll Trail).
 For a layout of all the different routes, click Minnekhada Trails for a map of the park.

-The Lodge Trail is made of loose gravel and has a couple of slight slopes, but is mostly flat and accessible.
+The Lodge Trail is made up of loose gravel and has a couple of slight slopes, but is mostly flat and accessible.
 It connects the two parking lots.
 Meadow Trail is similar, although this one also has some roots and other path obstructions.
-It’s not a difficult path to walk along.
-It’s just more rugged.
+It’s not a difficult path to walk along, just more rugged.

 The Log Walk and the Quarry Trail are both narrower trails made of packed dirt.
 The Log Trail is short and connects with the Mid-Marsh Trail that goes along the dyke separating the Upper Marsh from the Lower Marsh and then up into the hills.
 The Quarry Trail is a longer one that goes around the northern side of the Upper Marsh.

-Fern Trail is a slightly more challenging and strenuous trail (although still not an overly difficult one by any means).
-It can be accesses from the picnic area at the bottom of the hill near Minnekhada Lodge.
+Fern Trail is a slightly more challenging and strenuous trail (although still not overly difficult).
+It can be accessed from the picnic area at the bottom of the hill near Minnekhada Lodge.
 It heads up and around into the hills towards the Minnekhada Lookout.

 At the park there are two fairly large lake-like bodies of water.
 They are marshes, but look like small lakes (or at least they do when they are full of water).
 Separating the two is a dyke with a path you can take to walk from one side to the other between them.
 The path itself is flat and easy to walk along.
 Getting to the path though involves a tiny bit of rougher terrain.
-Consequently, the area is easy to get to for most people, but not everyone.
+Consequently, while the area is easy to get to for most, it’s not accessible for everyone.

 You can walk around the two marshy lakes, or cut across along the path in the middle.
 The hilly parts of the park are primarily on the eastern side of the Upper Marsh and Lower Marsh.
 That’s where you’ll find the Upper Knoll Lookout and Minnekhada Lookout.